bioimage-io/spec-bioimage-io/README.md

  * Store the yaml file in a version controlled Git repository (e.g. Github or Gitlab)
  * Use or upgrade to the latest format version

+# Build and validate your model specifications from scratch

 ## BioImage.IO Spec Validator